RobTillaart/TLC5917/README.md

 The TLC5916 is a derived class that is functional identical to the TLC5917 (for now).
 When implementation proceeds this might change.

-The library is **experimental** and needs more testing with hardware.
+The library needs more testing with hardware.
 Please share your experiences.

 (Changes of the interface are definitely possible).